Coventry United F.C.: 2020

 The club was bought from the original owners by Coventry-based businessman Joe Haggarty.
-After 5 seasons in the MFL Premier Division and finishing as Coventry's highest ranked non-league club for 5 years in a row, the restructuring of the non-league pyramid saw Coventry United placed in the United Counties League Premier Division South.
+After 5 seasons in the MFL Premier Division and finishing as Coventry's highest-ranked non-league club for 5 years in a row, the restructuring of the non-league pyramid saw Coventry United placed in the United Counties League Premier Division South.
 Following the departure of Terry Anderson in November 2021, the Red and Greens hired manager, Russell Dodds, and assistant manager, Darren Acton.
-They unfortunately resigned from their roles due to personal reasons several weeks later.
+They resigned from their roles for personal reasons several weeks later.

 2022

-February 2022, Joe Haggarty resigned as chairman and manager of Coventry United Football Club, with Ivor Lawton taking charge of first team responsibilities.
-Long term club supporter Nigel Ward took over the club in March 2022.
-Nigel's tireless efforts to make up for lost time and money over the summer, along with the hard-working officials and volunteers, put the club in a much stronger position, both on and off the field, than during the closing months of the 2021/22 campaign.
-With his job to stabilize the club completed, Nigel stepped aside and was replaced as chairman by local businessman, Michael Kavanagh, with John Goodman appointed as Vice Chairman.
-In the summer of 2022 Carl Nolan took over as Team Manager.
+In February 2022, Joe Haggarty resigned as chairman and manager of Coventry United Football Club, with Ivor Lawton taking charge of first-team responsibilities.
+Long-term club supporter Nigel Ward took over the club in March 2022.
+After working to stabilize the club, Nigel stepped aside and was replaced as chairman by local businessman, Michael Kavanagh, with John Goodman appointed as Vice Chairman.
+In the summer of 2022, Carl Nolan took over as Team Manager.

+2023

+Carl Nolan was appointed as First Team Manager in the summer of 2022 and remained in the post until he resigned on 31 October 2023.

+On 1 November, Ellis Alleyne was promoted to the manager position from the under 21's to help steady the ship on a temporary basis, during this time he was assisted by John Goodman, vice chair and Rob Hennedy who stepped up from the clubs under 18’s whilst the club made a decision on the next manager.
+Following a tough run of fixtures on 1 December Ellis Alleyne was given the permanent role of manager and guided the team to a respectable 14th placed finish.

+Michael Kavanagh made the decision to stand down from his position as chairman and was replaced in the role by John Goodman.